PRESERVING THE PAST TO PROTECT THE FUTURE: THE 2022-2027 STATEWIDE HISTORIC PRESERVATION PLAN

 Historic districts such as Chinatown

 Community input is essential to effective historic preservation planning and this plan will be informed by the overall comments from these meetings.
 All comments related to historic preservation are welcome during these meetings.
-The comments from these first two scoping meetings will be used to help develop future focused and topical public meetings.
+The comments from these initial first two scoping meetings will be used to help develop future-focused and topical public meetings.

-The first meeting is scheduled for 5:30-8:30 PM, Friday, January 14.
+The second meeting is scheduled for 5:30-8:30 PM, Tuesday, February 8th.
 The link to the meeting will be available on the SHPD website.

-If you would like to provide public testimony, please RSVP via the SHPD Preservation Plan email address by 5:30 PM on January 13.
+If you would like to provide public testimony, please RSVP via the SHPD Preservation Plan email address by 5:30 PM on February 7th.
 Public testimony will be limited to three minutes.
-People are encouraged to submit written testimony to the address provided above.
+You are encouraged to submit written testimony to the address provided above.
 While SHPD staff will be unable to answer questions during this meeting, if you write to SHPD with questions ahead of time then they will do their best to get back to you.
 If you do not wish to testify and simply wish to listen, you do not need to RSVP.

-The second meeting will be held in early February (date and time TBD).
+The third public meeting will be held in early March (date and time TBD).
 You may write to the Preservation Plan email address and you will be notified of any upcoming meetings.

 # # #